IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 - Assassins say something like: the songs of the dead are the most beautiful of all / may your dying screams join the eternal chorus / for the final composition
 ==Council Contact - who?
 - Gave Leanna necromantic powers in return for her searching for the Lance of Kevar in the catacombs
+	- or taught leanna the ritual, she plundered fog to get more powers?
 	- TODO: clues for this

 ### The Butcher Balladeer